fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

     `<fx:otherSurveillanceCapabilities>`
     <sup>[[note 4]](#notes)</sup>.

--   When creating ATS message content from a FIXM object, insert `Z` in field 10a if property `<fx:otherSurveillanceCapabilities>` has the value `NO_OR_UNSERVICEABLE_EQUIPMENT`.
+-   When creating ATS message content from a FIXM object, insert `N` in field 10b if property `<fx:otherSurveillanceCapabilities>` has the value `NO_OR_UNSERVICEABLE_EQUIPMENT`.

 #### Date/Time/Duration Specification